 - What will be our team members and equipment utilization rates?

 - What will be our on-time delivery 3 months from now?

 - Reprioritize tasks to solve bottlenecks in May…

 Or more on the short/mid-term future, which production batches will be late, and which production batches will be on time?

 Does this sound interesting?
-Feel free to reach out for a chat with one of our BINOCS experts.
-We’d love to show you how customized backward & forward-looking KPIs can support optimizing how you work!
+Feel free to reach out for a chat with one of our Binocs experts.
+We’d love to show you how customized backward and forward-looking KPIs can support optimizing how you work!

 KPI dashboards in QC are crucial as they enable lab personnel to see relationships between different metrics and make informed decisions about how to optimize lab performance.
 Based on…Read more

 Exploring the value of lab KPIs: asset utilization metricsContinuing our series of monthly blogs on the value of different lab KPIs, this post explores asset utilization metrics.
 In contrast with the previous posts that presented quantitative measures…Read more

 Exploring the value of lab KPIs: due date adherenceBy monitoring due date adherence metrics & making operational adjustments, teams can optimize their service level, making it a crucial lab KPIRead more